 A Whole New World

-His sense of loss and depression is constantly interrupted by voices telling him things he can’t comprehend (this is symbolized by the character’s vocals being in English while the mysterious voices are in Arabic).
+Kulna’s sense of loss and depression is consistently interrupted by strange voices telling him things he can’t comprehend (symbolized by the character’s vocals being sung in English while the mysterious voices are sung in Arabic).

-As the album progresses, the voices reveal themselves to be angels, which causes the character to question his sanity, and then his entire reality.
+As the album progresses, the voices reveal themselves to be angels, which causes Kulna to question his sanity, and then his entire reality.

 The bulk of the songs on the album are songs of lost love, which are harmonized uniquely with these “angelic” harmonies.

-The character evolves through the album from being despondent, and in great pain, to eventually rise into pure joy and rebirth.
+Kulna evolves from being despondent, and in great pain, to eventually rising into jubilance and rebirth.

-There are points where the angels sing English in a phrase, and another where the main character sings in Arabic, signifying that effective communication between the man and these angels has been established.
+There are points when the angels sing briefly English, and other points where Kulna sings in Arabic, signifying that effective communication between the Kulna and his angels has been established.

 Thus, the songs have two separate but harmonious musical worlds.
-This creates some rare and rich six-part harmony, not commonly heard in popular music.
+This makes for some rare and rich six-part harmony not common in popular music.

-The album title refers to the character being introduced to a Whole New World that exists separate and distinct to his predicament.
-In the angels’ world, the problem has already been solved.
-It’s up to him to decide which world he will treasure: that of his lost love and despair, or the world of these angels, which exists beyond all problems.
-The angels constantly reassure him that there World exists deep within himself.
+In the world of these angels, Kulna’s problems have already been solved.
+It’s up to him to decide which world he will treasure: that of his lost love and despair, or this new world of the angels, which exists beyond all problems.